-5. While the phenomenon of population ageing is demographic, its consequences cut across all spheres of society.
-Statistics related to ageing are thus cross-cutting and

-1 Regional Implementation Strategy for the Madrid International Plan of Action on Ageing 2002 ECE/AC.23/2002/2/Rev.6, available at www.unece.org/population/mipaa concern all areas of social and demographic statistics as well as government finance and public sector statistics.
+- 6. While the phenomenon of population ageing is demographic, its consequences cut across all spheres of society.
+Statistics related to ageing are thus cross-cutting and concern all areas of social and demographic statistics as well as government finance and public sector statistics.
 Statistics in other domains than demography do not focus on the process of ageing as such.
-Instead, they provide information about the situation of people at different ages, the timing of important transitions in people's lives and about services and expenditures that target different age-groups.
-Measurement of the demographic parameters is, even so, the core element of ageing-related statistics.
+Instead, they provide information about the situation of people at different ages, the timing of important transitions in people's lives and about services and expenditures that target different age groups.
+Measurement of the demographic parameters is, even so, the core element of ageing-related statistics. - 7.
+Obviously, the statistics needed to inform policymaking go far beyond demographic measures.
+National statistical offices (NSOs) are recognizing that they must upgrade their statistical products in order to provide policymakers with the information they need to fully understand and plan for these consequences.